darkcalm/proposal/README.md

 - `tasks/` — Project management and task tracking (see `tasks/tasks-research-proposal.md`)
 - `.cursor/` — **AI task management and automation rules**.
 Contains markdown rule files (in `.cursor/rules/`) that define how AI tools generate, manage, and process project task lists from the Product Requirements Document (PRD).

+> **Note on AI Task Management**: Detailed prompts and adjustments are not recorded in the repository.
+Following the task list with the same AI prompting will yield considerably different results due to a lack of persistent alignment of intent.

 ## License

 - This project is licensed under the terms of the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](LICENSE) license.